 - Full Spectrum 3D Printing.
 Processes for printing virtually every class of material of technological relevance are emerging and UCSB has fallen behind in this area.
 Leadership in education and research would be substantially enhanced by a full suite of 3D printing capabilities for the design and synthesis of geometrically complex, hybrid structures from the nanoscale to the mesoscale.

 Lange honorary lecture series for emerging leaders in materials science

 To maintain its top ranking, the Materials Department must recruit and retain the best junior faculty.
 The department has recently initiated the Lange Lecture Series, in honor of the late Professor Fred Lange, who was the second chair of the Materials Department.
 Promising postdoctoral students and junior faculty from around the globe are invited for this honorary lecture as a means of introducing them to the exciting intellectual environment at UCSB.
 The goal is to permanently endow the lecture series.

 As a graduate-only program, the Materials Department takes great pride in the development of the future leaders in Materials Science.
 UCSB Materials is able to attract the best and brightest students by offering exceptional development experiences beyond the laboratory and classroom, including international research exchanges, internships, travel to international conferences, and leadership development experiences.
 In spite of their importance, these activities cannot be supported by conventional research contracts.

 Gifts to the department can be made by credit card through our online giving website.

-To make a gift by mail (via check or credit card) or to designate your gift to a specific purpose, please complete and print the pdf donation form and return to:
+To make a gift by mail (via check or credit card) or to designate your gift to a specific purpose, please print and complete the pdf donation form and return to

 Development Services Manager